Teeuwynn has a fascination with unusual wildlife of all kinds.

 2. The African Driver Ant

 African Driver ants live in central and east Africa, although some live in southern Africa and tropical Asia.
 Each colony can have over 20 thousand ants in it.

 This ant isn't too dangerous if you can stay on the move.
 But if you're asleep, drunk or immobilized the ants will swarm in a Siafu attack and devour you.
-Not only do they bite and sting, the ants make their way to any open orifice and crawl into your lungs, suffocating you making for a particularly nightmarish death.
+Not only do they bite and sting, the ants make their way to any open orifice and crawl into your lungs, suffocating you, which makes for a particularly nightmarish death.

 3. Freshwater Snails